The E.D. Story

 Basil Miles does not appear to have entered the picture until mid 1949 at the earliest, and possibly later.
 Even then, his role appears to have been strictly confined throughout to the development of specific engine designs.
 In fact, much if not all of Miles’ association with E.D. may well have had a contractual basis, with Miles acting as an outside design consultant.

-Returning now to late 1946, once its focus shifted towards the modelling field, the newly-formed enterprise quickly identified a two-fold set of model-related goals - firstly, to develop and produce a range of commercial radio control equipment that would encourage increased modeller participation in this then-new field of model flying activity; and secondly, to develop and produce a range of model engines that would provide dependable power for models using E.D.’s radio control gear as well as for other modelling applications.
+Returning now to late 1946, once its focus shifted towards the modelling field, the newly-formed enterprise quickly identified a two-fold set of model-related goals - firstly, to develop and produce a range of commercial radio control equipment that would encourage increased modeller participation in this then-new field of model flying activity, thus supporting E.D.'s commercial interests in that field; and secondly, to develop and produce a range of model engines that would provide dependable power for models using E.D.’s radio control gear as well as for other modelling applications.
 At the outset, the manufacture of model engines was seen as a subsidiary activity, although this was to change as the years went by.

 On the production front, the company was equipped at the outset with used wartime tooling which the cessation of hostilities had made redundant from Hawker Siddley (makers of the famous Hurricane fighter).
 The purchase of this equipment at auction for a particularly advantageous price was certainly a cost-effective approach to the start-up of a new precision engineering business having limited capital.
 Indeed, a number of other British manufacturers adopted a similar approach to equipping themselves at the outset.